 whose budget for this operation has yet to exceed a million dollars, was able

-to infiltrate this camp and take video footage which I have broadcast
+to infiltrate this build and take video footage which I have broadcast

 on the Internet.
-Can you imagine the fiasco that the media will do over that?
+Can you imagine the fiasco that the media will make over

 [The audience bursts out laughing and clapping.]